yvesdebeer/vuejs-shopping-cart/README.md

 We will solve this in the following sections.

 ## 7. Create a new empty file: 'Item.vue' in the src directory and modify 'Home.vue' to import it

+In this step we will import the 'Item.vue' into 'Home.vue' and define it as a component for further use.

 Add import statement: ***import Item from "@/Item.vue"***